andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }
 ```

+So you can see that the `<Utility>Provisioner` interfaces contain contracts for various capabilities like being `Recoverable`, `Installable`, `Runnable` and/or `Pingable`.

-And the implementation methods are defined against the mirrored struct name:
+Then the various Provisioner implementation methods are defined against the following struct:

 ```go
 type ProvisionerDockerContainer struct {